How to Use the Command 'git commit-tree' (with Examples)

 Explanation:

-• tree: The SHA-1 tree object of the commit.
+• tree: The SHA-1 hash depicting the state tree you’re committing.

 • -m "message": The commit message.